 - Click on the ‘Erase’ icon at the top.
 This will bring a list of options.
 Here, you can selet MS-DOS(FAT), ExFAT, APFS, etc file system and rename your drive name.

 - Next, click the ‘Erase’ botton and wait for a few seconds or minutes to completely format the SD card.
 The size of the content will determine how fast it will take to format.

-This post has looked at different ways you can fix the issue of SD cards not showing up on Mac.
+This post has looked at different ways you can fix the issue of an SD card or external hard drive not showing up on Mac.
 Whatever is the reason you are experiencing the issue, one of the methods highlighted above should solve the problem.
 With this, you would not have to worry about the camera SD card not showing up on Mac again.